brink-daniel/ssms-object-explorer-menu/README.md

 # [SSMS Object Explorer Menu](https://github.com/brink-daniel/ssms-object-explorer-menu)

-Right-click context menu extension for the Object Explorer in SQL Server Management Studio.
-It allows new menu items to be added to the right-click context menu in SQL Server Management Studio.
+Extension for SQL Server Management Studio 19.1, allowing custom menu items to be added to the right-click context menu in the Object Explorer window.
 The menu items can be used to execute any tsql script file or inline tsql statement.

 ![Object Explorer](ObjectExplorer.png)

 Source code, documentation and issues can be found at <https://github.com/brink-daniel/ssms-object-explorer-menu>

-Information on how to access the Object Explorer and TreeView control was learnt from studying the [SSMS-Schema-Folders](https://github.com/nicholas-ross/SSMS-Schema-Folders) project by Nicholas Ross.
+Information on how to access the Object Explorer and TreeView control was learnt by studying the [SSMS-Schema-Folders](https://github.com/nicholas-ross/SSMS-Schema-Folders) project by Nicholas Ross.

 ## Compatibility